payu-org/payu/docs/source/config.rst

 ``exe``
    Binary executable for the model.
-This can either be a filename in the laboratories ``bin`` directory, or an absolute filepath.
+This can either be a filename in the laboratory's ``bin`` directory, or an absolute filepath.
 Various model drivers typically define their own default executable names.

 ``submodels``